zecsn/adb-sync-ext/README.md

-adb-sync
+adb-sync-ext
 ========

-adb-sync is a tool to synchronize files between a PC and an Android device using the ADB (Android Debug Bridge).
+adb-sync-ext is an extended version of [adb-sync](https://github.com/google/adb-sync) tool to synchronize files between a PC and an Android device using the ADB (Android Debug Bridge).

 Related Projects
 ================

-Before getting used to this, please review this list of projects that are somehow related to adb-sync and may fulfill your needs better:
+Before getting used to this, please review this list of projects that are somehow related to adb-sync-ext and may fulfill your needs better:

+* [adb-sync](https://github.com/google/adb-sync) is the original tool to synchronize files between a PC and an Android device using the ADB (Android Debug Bridge).
 * [rsync](http://rsync.samba.org/) is a file synchronization tool for local (including FUSE) file systems or SSH connections.
 This can be used even with Android devices if rooted or using an app like